 Digital Mobile Spectrum Limited (DMSL), a joint venture of all four mobile operators, manages and runs the SRN programme and provides reporting and tracking information for the four MNOs, DCMS and Ofcom.
 To contact DMSL about the SRN, please email: firstname.lastname@example.org.

 The SRN was developed by the UK’s four mobile network operators (MNOs).
-As a result of the programme, 4G coverage will be delivered to 95% of the UK by 2025.
+As a result of the programme, 4G coverage will be delivered to 95% of the UK by the end of the programme.
 To check current 4G coverage in your area, please visit the Ofcom coverage checker.

 The SRN will be funded jointly by the mobile operators and government.
 The MNOs are contributing £532 million to close almost 70% of partial not spots – areas where there is currently only coverage from at least one, but not all operators – increasing choice and competition for people and businesses in rural areas.